mlemgroup/mlem/Mlem/Models/Content/NewCommunity/README.md

 # Why have tiers?
 Why not just have a single class with optional properties, like we do now?

-A potential option would be to have a single-class system closer to what we have now.
+A potential alternative option would be to have a single-class system closer to what we have now.
 Instead of creating a higher tier of model when more data becomes available, we could simply populate the properties of the existing `CommunityModel`.
 This would lead to much less middleware code.
 However, it has a couple of drawbacks:

 ### It could lead to extra data being stored unecessarily